How to Make Blueberry Mini Pies from Scratch

-- Combine about a third of the blueberries with the sugar in a medium saucepot.
+- Combine the blueberries with the sugar in a medium saucepan.
 Simmer on low heat until sugar has melted and berries begin to burst.
 Stir occasionally.
 This will take about 5 - 7 minutes.

 - Combine cornstarch and water in a (very) small bowl.
 Once blueberries have begun to burst and sugar is melted, smash any remaining berries to a pulp and add the cornstarch mixture to the pot.
 Cook over medium heat, stirring frequently, until it has thickened.

-- Add the remaining ingredients and cook for another 30 - 45 seconds.
+- Add the lemon zest, butter and salt, cook for another 30 - 45 seconds.
 Remove from heat and cool completely.

-- Pre-heat oven to 400 degrees and line 3 baking sheets with parchment paper.
+- Preheat oven to 400°F and line 3 baking sheets with parchment paper.

 - Generously flour the counter top, then unwrap one of your disks of dough.
 Gently begin rolling it out, starting from the center and pushing outward.
-The dough will be pretty firm when you begin, so be patient, but it will warm quickly... so not too patient!
+The dough will be pretty firm when you begin, so be patient. (it will warm quickly, so not too patient!)

 - Keep rolling from the center out, turning the dough as you go, until it is about 1/8 inch thick.
 If the butter in the dough begins to get too warm and it starts to stick to the pin or gets goopy, slide it onto a baking sheet and put it in the freezer for a few minutes to firm up again.